walcht/data-visualization/README.md

 ### Map

-Visualizes the location of accidents in UK along with other features using [deck.gl](http://deck.gl/).
+Visualizes the location of accidents in UK.
+Accidents are quantized into bins (using d3.hexbin) according to location proximity.

 The following table describes the mappings between the input data features and the visualization channels used for this map: